 Your arrival will be timed for late-afternoon on the eve of the course.
 We will use this time to introduce ourselves and each other, eat, relax, chat about photography and familiarise ourselves with our surroundings.
 We’ll even have some fun doing light painting, using long exposures and flashlights to create beautiful images at twilight.
 The following morning, we begin our journey.

 Born in Edinburgh, Colin McPherson has been photographing at home and abroad for a quarter of a century.
 He undertakes long-term projects alongside commissions and assignments for a number of newspapers and magazines and is represented by the Getty agency.
 He was a major contributor to the The Independent and was the official photographer for the 2018 Commonwealth Games Queen’s Baton Relay.
 In 2012, he was a founder member of the Document Scotland photography collective.
 His work is published internationally and held in archives and collections such as the Scottish national photographic archive.
 His photography has been featured in more than 30 solo and group exhibitions including at the Scottish National Portrait Gallery in Edinburgh and Impressions Gallery, Bradford.
-His new exhibition of work made on Easdale island is being shown at the Martin Parr Foundation in Bristol, before touring around Scotland.
+His latest exhibition of work made on Easdale island was shown at five venues across Scotland and England in 2019.

 Adam is a freelance photographer and photography facilitator based in Liverpool.
 His work has been published in a number of national newspapers including the Observer, the Independent on Sunday as well as commissions for other magazines such as Aeon and Earthlines and clients such as Granta.
 Aside from commissioned work, Adam also undertakes personal projects, which have been exhibited across the North West of England.
 As a facilitator Adam works with a wide range of groups including adult and young people.
 His clients include Blackpool Museum, Liverpool City Council, Preston City Council, The Library of Birmingham, Redeye the Photography Network, Halton Borough Council and Halton CGG amongst others.
 Much of this work involve teaching photography skills to groups so that they can tell their own stories and advocate for the issues that affect them.
 Adam has received Art Council England funding for a number of these projects.
 Recently, Adam has started undertaking long distance walks, which included walking 600 miles along the Pamir Highway in Central Asia.
 During 2018, he walked the length of Britain with his companion, Martin the Donkey.
 Adam has written extensively about his adventures.

-Join the converstation on our Easdale Island Photography Courses Facebook page.
+Join the conversation on our Easdale Island Photography Courses Facebook page.